 It was especially pleasing to also discover there were a number of bistros and restaurants close by, lining the narrow, cobbled streets and petite district square.
 The aroma of French onion soup and bœuf bourguignon drifted temptingly through the area on the faintest of breezes.
 We promised ourselves a return visit before departing; a promise we thankfully kept, finding a lovely little bistro offering an excellent plat du jour on our last evening.Incidentally the bœuf bourguignon tasted as good as it smelled.

 The apartment was also located within a few minutes walk of the metro, so using the excellent public transport system to explore the city was a cinch.

 The great thing about living like a Parisian is having a place all of our own to chill after a hard day discovering Paris.
 There was a small market shop within a block of our accommodation, selling all the supplies we would need.
 Freshly baked, crusty baguette, creamy camembert, ground coffee as well as fresh fruit and salad vegetables.
 We intended to take lunch on the hoof, so just breakfast and dinner to sort out, then enjoy it in front of our own television.
 The perfect way to chill out.

-Wimdu provides a simple and effective way in which to find a suitable one.
-There is the additional comfort that owners are required to adhere to the terms and conditions which should ensure a trouble free stay.
+Wimdu provides a simple and effective way to find a suitable one.
+There is the added comfort that are terms and conditions for the owners too, which should provide a trouble-free stay.

-This inspired me to provide a slightly different view of the city of light, not the typical tourist portfolio.
-The French capital is a city of protests, we saw two in the three days we were there, humourous statues and locks of love in the city of romance, there was much more to entertain than the usual attractions.
+This inspired me to offer a slightly different view of the city of light, not the typical tourist portfolio.
+The French capital is familiar with protests, we saw two in the three days we were there, humourous statues and locks of love confirm it’s romantic appeal.
+There was much more to entertain than the usual attractions.
 I hope you enjoy my alternative view of gay Paris.